JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ## 2. Choosing a Place and Time

 **What geographic area will you focus on?**
-*Write your thoughts here:*  Para (a state in Brazil) Pará is one of the largest states in Brazil and has experienced some of the highest rates of deforestation in the Amazon.
+*Write your thoughts here:*  Para (a state in Brazil) Para is one of the largest states in Brazil and has experienced some of the highest rates of deforestation in the Amazon.
 Its forests are under pressure from logging, cattle ranching, soybean farming, and the expansion of road networks

 ---